buildjs/interleave/README.md

 # Interleave

 Interleave is a web construction tool that is designed to help developers build well structured libraries and also web applications.
-The current (`0.5.x`) development branch is a complete ground-up rewrite of the library which uses a variety of other packages to help make the magic happen.

 <a href="http://travis-ci.org/#!/DamonOehlman/interleave"><img src="https://secure.travis-ci.org/DamonOehlman/interleave.png" alt="Build Status"></a>